parthgoswami-github/prod/contributorblog_1/index.md

 _________________

 This blog post is part of the June edition of [UnconventionalContributors](http://www.parthgoswami.com/categories/unconventionalcontributors/), our monthly interview series about different ways to contribute to opensource.
 Thank you for reading our first Contributor Blog.
-Don't forget to check out the next one featuring [Priyanka Pandey, Manager with the Support Delivery team at Red Hat](https://www.parthgoswami.com/contributorblog_2/)
+Don't forget to check out the next one featuring [Priyanka Pandey](https://www.parthgoswami.com/contributorblog_2/), Manager with the Support Delivery team at Red Hat.
 <br/>

 Have a story to share?
 We'd be delighted to get in touch and discuss sharing your story.
 We are also open to suggestions for new content that will foster the community's growth.